These spirits aren’t just inspired by the ocean; they’re made from it.

 Although softened by native juniper, the Rare Coastal Gin promises a true taste of the sea.
 The High Tide Gin embraces it completely, delivering an ‘oceanic mineral burst’ with an earthy black-pepper warmth.

-A quiet opening for Coffin Bay
+A new experience in Coffin Bay

 Since its conception, Coffin Bay Spirits has mostly operated behind closed doors.
-But in a moment of quiet reverence, small groups are now being accepted for private bookings.
-Available by appointment only, the exclusive experiences offer a never-before-seen glimpse inside the distillery, as well as a bespoke tasting session.
+But in a moment of quiet reverence, small groups are now being accepted for exclusive tours and tastings.

 An exclusive tasting session includes fresh seafood paired with Coffin Bay cocktails.